hicommonwealth/commonwealth/knowledge_base/RabbitMQ.md

 ## Policies & error handling

 When subscribing to Rascal, you must provide a policy.
 A policy is a strictly typed object that encodes functions to handle various message types.
-As part of that policy, you can find a retry strategy for that policy when you subscribe.
+As part of that policy, you can define a retry strategy for that policy when you subscribe.

-A retry strategy is defined by the `buildRetryStrategy` function.
+Several retry strategies exist by default; they are only unavailable if a RetryStrategy is defined for a policy without use of the `buildRetryStrategy` function.

 Strategies include:

-- `deadLetterQueue`: Houses all unprocessable events
+- `deadLetterQueue`: Houses all unprocessable events (messages)
-  - If the schema of the event is incorrectly structure, the event is deadLetterQueued
+  - If the event's schema is incorrectly structured, the event is deadLetterQueued
   - If other strategies fail, our strategy of last resort is to try three times, then send to deadLetterQueue
 - `customRetryStrategy`: Custom retry strategies may be provided to handle edgecases; they are written as conditional statements within the policy.